riyue2358/gitdoc/readme.txt

-add git is an free version control system git learn git is free for all
+add git is an free version control system git learn add git is free for all